 - Product-market fit, Product evolution

 This program is for experienced professionals looking to sharpen their skill sets and learn the latest product management techniques.
-Professionals include current product managers across multiple industries including manufacturing, biotech, software, consumer products, and services.
-In order to be accepted, students must currently be in a product management position and also have at least one year of work experience.
+Professionals include current product managers, engineers, marketers, and developers across multiple industries including manufacturing, biotech, software, consumer products, and services.
+In order to be accepted, students must currently be in a product-related position and also have at least one year of work experience.

 Students' supervisors will be actively engaged through frequent executive updates on course progress and content.
 Supervisors will also be invited to join the showcase on the final day to see the results of the students' work and celebrate in the completion of the course.

 If you would like more information or have questions, please contact: